lashlockbhs/lashlockbhs/README.md

 - 👋 Hi, I’m @lashlockbhs
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning Javascript, and Python
-- 💞️ I’m looking to collaborate on VIRUSES (:<
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me: EMAIL

 <!---